(doo TAS teer ide)

 Clinically significant hypersensitivity to dutasteride, other 5-alpha-reductase inhibitors (eg, finasteride), or any component of the formulation; use in pediatric patients; women of childbearing potential; pregnancy

-Benign prostatic hyperplasia (BPH): Oral: Adults: Males: 0.5 mg once daily alone or in combination with tamsulosin
+Benign prostatic hyperplasia (BPH): Males: Oral: 0.5 mg once daily alone or in combination with tamsulosin

-Dosage adjustment in hepatic impairment: There are no dosage adjustments provided in the manufacturer’s labeling (has not been studied).
-Dutasteride is extensively metabolized and exposure could be increased in hepatic impairment, however, higher doses studied did not generally produce additional adverse effects.
+There are no dosage adjustments provided in the manufacturer’s labeling (has not been studied).
+Dutasteride is extensively hepatically metabolized and exposure could be increased in hepatic impairment, however, higher doses studied did not generally produce additional adverse effects.

 May be administered without regard to meals.
 Capsule should be swallowed whole; do not chew or open; contact with opened capsule can cause oropharyngeal irritation.
 Should not be touched or handled by women who are pregnant or are of childbearing age.